 Legends of Surgery

 If you need a break from current events and new research, this podcast takes you back in time by telling the history of modern surgery.
-Learn about the history of blood transfusions and the story of the mitral valve.
+Learn about the history of the Ilizarov Apparatus and the background behind Potts Scissors.

 Episode length: 30-40 minutes